skip to main content

 Breast Examinations: Guidelines and Practices

-Breast self-awareness is crucial because often, breast cancer is detected and found by the patient during a self-exam.
-A patient detecting breast cancer during a self-exam happens in almost one-half of all cases of diagnosed breast cancer in women 50 years and older.
-Additionally, more than 70% of breast cancer cases are found by women younger than 50 years old while performing a self-exam.
+Breast self-awareness is crucial because breast cancer is often detected by patients themselves who notice changes in their breast tissue.
+A patient detecting breast cancer during a self-exam or when noticing changes while bathing or dressing happens in almost one-half of all cases of diagnosed breast cancer in women 50 years and older.
+Additionally, more than 70% of breast cancer cases in women younger than 50 years old were initially found by themselves.

 Clinical Breast Exam

-A woman’s ob-gyn or other healthcare provider may examine the breasts during routine checkups.
-This process is called a clinical breast exam.
+A clinical breast exam (CBE) is performed by a healthcare provider, such as an OB-GYN, as part of a routine checkup.
 Providers may have patients lie down or remain sitting to complete the exam.
 The breasts will be checked for any changes in size or shape, puckers, dimples, or skin redness.
 The provider may also feel for any changes in each breast or under each arm.

 Mammography